Emergency Railroad Bridge InspectionsSee upcoming dates

 Previous general railroad experience and an understanding of FRA regulations regarding roadway worker protection and bridge worker safety is recommended.

-This is an asynchronous self-paced online course.
-There are recorded presentations/lectures, readings and resources, and quizzes to facilitate learning.
-All assignments and course interactions will utilize Internet technologies and require active student participation.
+This is an asynchronous self-paced online course complete with recorded presentations/lectures, readings and resources, and quizzes to facilitate learning.
+All assignments and course interactions will utilize online technologies and require active student participation.

 Bridge Phsyics and Nomenclature